link-society/kubirds-website/content/docs/concepts/unit/_index.md

 +++
 title = "Unit"
-description = "Kubernetes resource description" weight = 1
+description = "Kubernetes resource description" weight = 2
 layout = "chapter"
 +++

 A `Unit` is the base component of your supervision.
-It describes a task that should be executed periodically.
+It describes a task that must execute periodically and should succeed every time.

 Example: